pantheon-systems/documentation/source/content/opensolr.md

 1. Go to your **Opensolr Search Index's Tools** page.

-1. Click **Configuration**, and then select the configuration file you want to edit.
+1. Click **Configuration**, then select the configuration file you want to edit.

 ## More Resources